 An American playwright whose popular Broadway successes were famously skewered by the wit of critic Dorothy Parker.

-Channing Pollock was a Broadway fixture in the early 20th century, a playwright who understood the tastes of middle America perhaps better than those of the New York critics.
-Born in 1880, he worked as a journalist and press agent before turning to writing plays that often championed moral themes and sentimental drama.
-His works, like The Fool and The Enemy, were commercial hits, tapping into the post-World War I appetite for earnest, message-driven entertainment.
-Pollock's place in theatrical history, however, is often cemented by a moment of legendary failure.
-His 1931 play, The House Beautiful, was eviscerated in a review by the acid-tongued Dorothy Parker, who penned the immortal line, 'The House Beautiful is the play lousy.'
-The quip became more famous than any of Pollock's scripts, a cruel twist for a writer who valued substance over style.
-He continued to write and critique until his death in 1946, a man whose professional legacy was defined as much by popular appeal as by a single, devastating punchline.
+Channing Pollock wrote The Fool and The Enemy, commercial hits that tapped into the post-World War I appetite for earnest, message-driven entertainment.
+Born in 1880, he worked as a journalist and press agent before turning to playwriting.
+His works championed moral themes and sentimental drama.
+Pollock's place in theatrical history, however, is often defined by a moment of failure.
+His 1931 play, The House Beautiful, was eviscerated by Dorothy Parker, who wrote, 'The House Beautiful is the play lousy.'
+The quip became more famous than any of his scripts.
+He continued to write and critique until his death in 1946, a man whose professional legacy was shaped by popular appeal and a single, devastating punchline.

 1860–1882